 - Meeting the German chancellor in an exclusive meeting

-- and in another private meeting with the Canadian prime minister
+- in a private meeting with the Canadian prime minister

 Fun fact: in democracies, leaders can change in a snap.
 A way to bring real, lasting change, would be to consistently talk to the people, not to leaders who might be out of power at the next election.